Nicholas of Verdun: His work

 The work of Nicholas saw the transition from late Romanesque to early Gothic styles such as the enameled altarpiece which was created for Klosterneuburg Monastery around 1180.
 His work also applied the technique of champlevé enameling.
 During his career he spent most of his time traveling to different locations where he was commissioned to develop most of his work.
-His work shows the understanding for conventions on utilizing the physicality of classical draperies which oblique the figures, resembling Byzantine art.
+His work shows the understanding of conventions on utilizing the physicality of classical draperies which oblique the figures, resembling Byzantine art.
 He was an innovator and a master metalworker.
 Records indicate that most of his work ranges from figurines, to decorated candles with precious stones and shrines.

 Nicholas of Verdun is known today because he signed his work in stone, as "NICOLAUS VIRDUNENSIS" and established the tradition of artists signing their work.

 The Verdun Altar

 The Verdun Altar is located at the Klosterneuburg Monastery in Austria.
 It was made in c.1181 and it is named after Nicholas of Verdun.
 Its composition contains detailed decorative panels which depict biblical scenes.
 The work is divided into 3 compartments that are comprised out of 45 copper squares.
 It is also split into 3 rows due to biblical reference and we have the central theme being the life of Jesus while the adjacent sides illustrate the life of Adam and Noah or David and the Babylonian captivity.
 The Medium used for this work is called champlevé enamel work where a metal base with compartments is filled with enamel.
 The program is set up according to biblical scenes and is considered to be the most important surviving work done with ambitious effort for something that was made in the 12th century.
 There is a transition of early Romanesque to a more classical handling according to the way the work was treated.